ntls-io/trusted-compute-MVP/README.md

 ### Front-end Next.js (/NTC-WEB)
 Next.js-based front-end for managing and interacting with Nautilus Trusted Compute.

-### Smart Contracts (/TBD)
+### Solana Smart Contract (/drt-manager)
-TBD blockchain integration for trusted compute verification and orchestration.
+Solana blockchain integration for trusted compute verification and orchestration.

 ### Oracle Node (/TBD)
 Blockchain network validator that validates the state of the blockchain.